rtryanzhu/SQL_Notes/README.md

 order by
 	order_date desc

-With claush(CTE): It serves as a function/template.
+With clause(CTE): It serves as a function/template.
 # Example
 with cte as( /*name the CTE chunk*/
     select distinct a.id